OfficeDev/office-ui-fabric-core/src/components/Table/Table.md

 # Table
 Presents tabular data with multiple rows and columns.
+The table's width is flexible, but it does not have any advanced responsive behaviors.

 ## Variants